sapirshuker/home-assignment/README.md

 ### API
-my service include the following API:
+my service include the following API: the api for tweets is in secert git- does not public
 ##### 1. GET /tweets?query=YOUR_STRING
 This endpoint should get a string and return the 10 latest tweets from according to YOUR_STRING